The-Memechanic/RRT_FS/README.md

 The code is written in C++ and uses the SFML library for visualization.
 The implementation includes a simple 2D environment with some tracks.

-## Running the Prototype
+## Running the Algorithm

-To run the prototype, you will need to meet the dependencies listed in the CMakeLists.txt file.
-The prototype can be run using the following commands:
+To run the algorithm, you will need to meet the dependencies listed in the CMakeLists.txt file.
+It can be ran using the following commands:

-(while in the prototype directory)
+(while in the root directory)
 ```bash
 mkdir build
 cd build